microsoft/mona-saas/docs/README.md

 Navigate to the `Conditional | Notify the Marketplace` step in the logic app designer and toggle the condition as shown below to `true`.
 This will automatically notify the Marketplace when a subscription has been activated and you're done.

+> ⚠️ __Warning!__ When using [passthrough mode](https://github.com/microsoft/mona-saas/tree/main/docs#what-is-passthrough-mode), the subscription will be automatically activated before the subscriber sees your purchase confirmation page.
+It's important that you give the subscriber an opportunity to confirm their purchase before you activate their subscription with the Marketplace.

 ![Toggling Mona activation on](images/mona_activate_immediately.png)

 #### If you with to active the subscription at some point in the future...